willthedevelop3r/Decoder-ring/README.md

 ## Polybius Square Function

 The Polybius Square Function takes two arguments and encodes or decodes a message input with the help of two helper functions.
-For this function, a Polybius Code object was made with a Decoder Key that matches the corresponding key-value pairs of the Polybius Code object.
+For this function, a Polybius Code object was made with a Decoder Key object that matches the corresponding key-value pairs of the Polybius Code object.

 ### Example